-As part of its role, the compensation committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), which disallows a company tax deduction for any publicly held corporation for compensation exceeding \$1,000,000 in any taxable year paid to each of the principal executive officers and the three other most highly compensated executive officers, other than the principal financial officer, unless compensation qualifies as "performance-based compensation" (as defined in Section 162(m)).
-The Company believes that compensation paid under the short-term and long-term management incentive plans is generally fully deductible for federal income tax purposes.
-However, in certain situations, the compensation committee may approve compensation that will not meet these requirements in order to ensure competitive levels of total compensation for its executive officers.
+As part of its role, the compensation committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), which, generally, disallows a company tax deduction for any publicly held corporation for compensation exceeding \$1,000,000 in any taxable year paid to a "covered employee".
+For this purpose, a "covered employee" is defined (including through amendments promulgated under the Tax Cuts and Jobs Act, which was signed into law on December 22, 2017) as (i) the principal executive officer and the principal financial officer (or an individual acting in such a capacity); and (ii) the three other most highly compensated executive officers.